gustavo-alberto/MicroManipulatorStepper/README.md

 Thanks to its parallel kinematic structure and miniature ball joints, it achieves good mechanical stiffness and a large range of motion.
 The motors are off the shelf stepper motors dr​iven by a 30 kHz closed loop controller and a very precise PWM signal.
 A 'magnetic gearing' approach increases the resolution of the low-cost magnetic rotary encoders by a factor of 30 allowing for steps down to 50nm
 (**Please mind the difference between resolution and accuracy**.
-The absolute accuracy is much lower).
+The absolute accuracy is significantly worse.

 The device can be controlled via simple G-Code commands over a USB serial interface and is thus easily integrated into other projects.
 The firmware implements a complete motion planning stack with look-ahead for smooth and accurate path following capabilities.